• Skip to primary navigation

 Next, make the roux.
 The main thing to focus on when making a proper etouffee is to get the roux to the right consistency.

-In a large saucepan on medium heat, melt butter and sprinkle in equal parts flour; whisk and cook on low to medium-low heat for 2-3 minutes until a light golden brown
+In a large saucepan on medium heat, melt butter and sprinkle in equal parts flour; whisk and cook on low to medium-low heat for 2-3 minutes until the roux turns to a light golden brown

 While continually whisking, add in the seafood stock, tomatoes, chopped vegetables and Creole seasonings.
 Allow this to simmer a while so the Creole flavors will develop.